Judge: Curtis Hanrahan

 For Your Information:

-PAYMENT OPTIONS: The Holts Summit Municipal Court accepts Personal Check, Money Order or a Major Credit Card.
-Payments may be made online.
-Charge cards & Debit cards are assessed a convenience fee.
-Time Payment Plans are also available.
+PAYMENT OPTIONS: The Holts Summit Municipal Court accepts Personal Check, Cash and Money Orders.
+Charge cards & Debit cards are assessed with a convenience fee.
+And are only available for online payments.
+Payment Plans are also available.
 Unpaid tickets are sent to a collection agency.

 Payments can be taken from 8:30 - 4:30 any weekday at 213 S. Summit Dr. at the Holts Summit City Hall, or mailed to: Holts Summit Municipal Court, P.O.
 Box 429, Holts Summit, MO 65043